Pachkalguri: CD block HQ

 Headquarters of Alipurduar I CD block is at Pachkalguri.

 Demographics

-According to the 2011 Census of India, Pachkalguri had a total population of 3,257 of which 1,632 (50%) were males and 1,625 (50%) were females.
+According to the 2011 Census of India, Pachkalguri had a population of 3,257 inhabitants, of which 1,632 (50%) were male and 1,625 (50%) were female.
 There were 348 persons in the age range of 0 to 6 years.
 The total number of literate people in Pachkalguri was 2,206 (75.83% of the population over 6 years).

 Education

 Pijushkanti Mukherjee Mahavidyalaya was established at Sonapur in 2015.
 Affiliated with the University of North Bengal, it offers courses in arts.

 Healthcare

 Pachkalguri Rural Hospital, with 30 beds, is the major government medical facility in the Alipurduar I CD block.